AntonioNoack/KotlinRVO/README.md

 You therefore could compile this library to JavaScript and Java.

+I also changed floats to doubles, because I intend to use this libary in my game engine xD.
+Changing it back should be easy.

 ## Dependencies

 The only dependency is [JOML](https://github.com/JOML-CI/JOML), but it could be replaced easily.